In the pipeline

 Hurley SV, Mata L, Baracco MG, Garrard GE, Bekessy SA.
 (In review) Beyond green architecture: the untapped potential of buildings to support biodiversity.

 Mumaw LM, Maller C, Bekessy SA.
-(Submitted) Assessing and strengthening community capacity for urban conservation.
+(In review) Assessing and strengthening community capacity for urban conservation.

 Accepted | Online

 Hardy MJ, Fitzsimons JA, Bekessy SA, Gordon A. (Online, 20 July 2017) Factors influencing property selection for conservation revolving funds.
 Conservation Biology. doi:10.1111/cobi.12991

 Runge CA, Talloch AIT, Gordon A, Rhodes JR. (Online, 2 May 2017) Quantifying the conservation gains from shared access to linear infrastructure.
 Conservation Biology. doi: 10.1111/cobi.12952

 Thomas FM, Vesk PA.
 (Online, 11 July 2017) Growth races in The Mallee: Height growth in woody plants examined with a trait-based model.
 Austral Ecology. doi: 10.1111/aec.12501

 Threlfall CG, Mata L, Mackie J, Hahs AK, Stork NE, Williams NSG, Livesley SJ.
 (Online, 30 January 2017) Increasing biodiversity in urban green spaces through simple vegetation interventions.
 Journal of Applied Ecology.

 Baker CM, Gordon A, Bode M. (2017) Ensemble ecosystem modelling for predicting ecosystem response of predator reintroduction.
 Conservation Biology 31: 376-384. doi: 10.1111/cobi.12798